mhdnurfaizzy/mhdnurfaizzy/README.md

 - 👋 Hi, I’m @mhdnurfaizzy
 - 👀 I’m interested in QA Automation
-- 🌱 I’m currently learning Puppeteer and Cypress
+- 🌱 I’m currently learning Selenium and Cypress
 - 📫 Have a good time

 <!---